Table of Contents

 Do we need to estimate our TDEE and/or track calories?

 So when should we even calculate our TDEE?
 Remember, all of the above methods provide an estimate.
-As shown in Lesson 1, when we change how much we eat and our exercise habits this will alter our TDEE; the calculators cannot fully account for this on an individual level due to individual variability.
+As shown in Lesson 1, when we change how much we eat and exercise this will alter our TDEE; the calculators cannot fully account for this on an individual level due to individual variability.
 My recommended approach is to estimate your TDEE one time when starting the dieting process for the purpose of losing or gaining weight.
 In the next lesson I will go over how to use this number.
 For people who are happy with their current body weight estimating their TDEE is less useful.

 Do we even need to track calories?
 Lots of people gain muscle, lose fat, and live healthy lives without doing so.
 If you are happy with your weight without ever having tracked calories there is no need to start now.
-For people who want to lose or gain weight they can first attempt to do so by making healthy changes (tips discussed in upcoming lessons) and see where this leads.
+For people who want to lose or gain weight you can first attempt to do so by making healthy changes (tips discussed in upcoming lessons) and see where this leads.
 If good progress is made then there is no need to start tracking.
 However, if at some point progress stalls and it is not clear what is going wrong, counting calories can be immensely helpful to get on track.
 Additionally, one of the biggest predictors of weight loss success is initial weight loss; if your initial efforts are not working within a few weeks it is important to re-evaluate your strategy sooner than later, and tracking calories for a short time can help jump-start progress.(Chopra, 2021)

 Tip: A good first step if simply trying to eat healthier is to prioritize unprocessed food intake.
-This has been shown to naturally decrease the amount of calories consumed in a day (potentially due to a greater satiating effect from relatively higher fiber and protein content as well as the need for a greater amount of time spent chewing(Appleton, 2021)) and is associated with better weight outcomes.(Hall, 2019; Askari, 2020) This also can lead to better health outcomes when looking at a variety of different health conditions, at least in adults.(Lane, 2021; Pagliai, 2021)
+This has been shown to naturally decrease the amount of calories consumed in a day (potentially due to a greater satiating effect from relatively higher fiber and protein content as well as the need for a greater amount of time spent chewing(Appleton, 2021)) and is associated with better weight outcomes.(Hall, 2019; Askari, 2020) This also can lead to better health outcomes when looking at a variety of different health conditions, at least in adults.(Chen, 2020; Lane, 2021; Pagliai, 2021)

 Use caution if concerned for disordered eating